-The coronavirus pandemic has already had a significant impact on the lives of children and young people: we want to empower them and demonstrate that their voices matter: but we need your help.
+The coronavirus pandemic continues to impact the lives of children and young people: we want to empower them and demonstrate that their voices matter, and we need your help.

-Don’t worry if you’ve not taken part before, this campaign is open to all schools, youth clubs and youth organisations and we’re on-hand for any questions you may have.
+Don’t worry if you’ve not taken part before: the campaign is open to all schools, youth clubs and youth organisations and we’re on-hand for any questions you may have.

-Sign up now to help young people learn about children’s rights and ensure their voices are heard by decision-makers.
+Sign up now to help children and young people learn about children’s rights and ensure their voices are heard by decision-makers.